by Jason Wasserman MD PhD FRCPC

 Adenocarcinoma is a type of lung cancer.
-Adenocarcinoma starts from specialized cells called pneumocytes that line the inside of the air spaces in the lungs.
+Adenocarcinoma starts from specialized cells called pneumocytes that line the inside of the air spaces called alveoli in the lungs.
 It is the most common type of lung cancer in North America.
-The most common cause of adenocarcinoma is long-term exposure to cigarette smoke.

 In many cases, adenocarcinoma starts from a pre-cancerous disease called atypical adenomatous hyperplasia (AAH).
 The cells in atypical adenomatous hyperplasia look abnormal but they are not yet cancer cells.

 Over time, AAH can turn into a more serious condition called adenocarcinoma in situ (AIS).
 This condition is considered a non-invasive type of lung cancer because the abnormal cells are only seen on the inner surface of the air spaces and the growth is less than 3 centimetres in size.

 Adenocarcinoma in situ becomes invasive adenocarcinoma if the cancer cells spread into the stroma below the surface of the air space or if the tumour grows to be larger than 3 centimetres in size.